Visit the institution website for COVID‑19 updates

 At least a second class (2.2) honours degree in a mathematical or physical science normally required (or equivalent from a university outside the UK).
+Accepted subjects include, but are not limited to, maths, physics, chemistry and computer science.
 Degrees in environmental or agricultural sciences or geography may also be acceptable if mathematics and physics have been studied to A level or equivalent.

 Months of entry

 Combine the study of meteorology and climate science with management training on our MSc Applied Meteorology and Climate with Management.